 Vice-Chairperson and Head of the Marketing Committee Mark Garbowski

 Mark Garbowski is a father, husband, attorney and avid amateur photographer.
 A proud graduate of St. Mary’s grammar school in Yonkers, NY, which has since closed, he is committed to help Catholic schools thrive.
 Mark is in the Insurance Recovery group at Anderson Kill, P.C. in Manhattan, where his practice concentrates on insurance recovery on behalf of policyholders.
 Mark also graduated from Regis High School in Manhattan, and obtained undergraduate and law degrees from Columbia University.
 Even including dormitories, he never lived more than a block away from Broadway from his birth until he moved to Brooklyn at age 29.
 He currently lives in Middle Village, Queens with his wife and two daughters, both of whom have been educated at St. Margaret’s grammar school.

-Annette Marino – D’Arienzo
+Head of the Development Committee Annette Marino – D’Arienzo

 Annette holds a B.A. in Accounting from Pace University where her focus was operational auditing.
 She has been employed for the last thirty years at Blue Tee Corp., an employee-owned company, where she is the executive director responsible for the design, administration and compliance of benefit plans in addition to operational matters such as the creation and implementation of policies and procedures.
 Annette is a lifelong resident of Williamsburg, a proud member of the Divine Mercy Parish Pastoral Council, the current President of the St. Theresa Guild and Treasurer of the St. Anthony Society.
 In addition to supporting the good works of her home parish, she readily supports various other community projects and organizations.
 Annette is grateful for the opportunity to serve her own community by serving on the Board of Queen of the Rosary.